Day 1 ARRIVAL IN SALT LAKE CITY, UTAH - 9th June 2023

 We have a full day to explore numerous sites all within an hour's drive from our hotel.
 High on our priority list could well be Northern Pygmy Owl, which breeds high up in the mountains above Salt Lake City.
 If the cable car is working we could well take a ride and make our first attempt at Black Rosy-Finch which breeds amidst some of the most dramatic scenery of the entire tour.

-Depending on which other species are our priorities we have a fine supporting cast to lok for including Calliope, Rufous, Black-chinned and Broad-tailed Hummingbirds, Western Kingbird, Ash-throated Flycatcher, Green-tailed Towhee, Black Swift, Plumbeous Vireo, Rock Wren, Pinyon Jay, Woodhouse's Scrub-Jay, Virginia's and Black-throated Grey Warbler, Warbler, Sagebrush and Brewer's Sparrow.
+Depending on which other species are our priorities we have a fine supporting cast to look for including Calliope, Rufous, Black-chinned and Broad-tailed Hummingbirds, Western Kingbird, Ash-throated Flycatcher, Green-tailed Towhee, American Black Swift, Plumbeous Vireo, Rock Wren, Pinyon Jay, Woodhouse's Scrub-Jay, Virginia's and Black-throated Grey Warblers, Sagebrush and Brewer's Sparrow.
 If we didn't go for Flammulated Owl last night we will tonight, and we'll also go to a desert-like valley for Common Poorwill as well.
 Night in Salt Lake City.

 Day 3 SALT LAKE CITY - BURLEY, IDAHO